Mfouzan/Credit-Card-Churn/README.md

 * Model training using a pipeline to prevent data leakage
 * Hyperparameter tuning using cross-validation
 * Evaluation using ROC–AUC, precision–recall analysis, and confusion matrices
+* VIF / Multicollinearity:We checked multicollinearity using VIF.
+Credit_Limit, Total_Revolving_Bal, and Avg_Open_To_Buy exhibit perfect linear dependence (accounting identity), leading to infinite VIF.
+These were removed to stabilize coefficient interpretation.

 ---